 Mr. Guo told the audience from his own experience that though CFIUS review was time-consuming, the process was reasonable and was law-based.
 He recommended Chinese companies to be transparent and cooperative with CFIUS.

-When speaking of the success of Fosun and Prudential's 50/50 joint venture vice Chairman of Prudential Grier said that the key of success for partners from different cultures was listen and respect each other.
+When speaking of the success of Fosun and Prudential's 50/50 joint venture vice Chairman of Prudential Grier said that the key to success for partners from different cultures was to listen and respect each other.

 Related read: https://www.wsj.com/articles/downtown-tower-gets-a-symbolic-new-name-1421026854?ns=prod/accounts-wsj